Three girls with their backs to the camera, wearing soccer jerseys, with their arms around each other

 1. Put it into perspective: Are the kids having fun?

 It’s one thing to say you’ve got things in perspective, but it’s another to remember to put it into practice.
 The truth is, in sport, the enjoyment often comes from the playing of the activity itself.
-When kids are engaged, and enjoying the feeling of movement, making new friends, or gaining self-confidence, they’re also having fun.
+When kids are engaged, and enjoying the feeling of movement, making new friends, or gaining self-confidence and self-esteem, they’re also having fun.
 In the end, that’s why you drive to the early-morning practices and juggle schedules, right?

 This video is obviously a bit tongue-in-cheek, but I think it’s safe to say that it’s a funny reminder that kids simply love to play and have fun.